Lower Back Pain: Symptoms, Causes & Treatments | Carbon Chiro

 Is surgery necessary for lower back pain?

-Surgery is typically a last resort and is only considered in severe cases where conservative treatments fail, such as significant nerve compression or spinal instability.
+Surgery is typically a last resort and is only considered in severe cases where conservative treatments fail, such as significant nerve compression or structural abnormalities caused by injury or severe degeneration.

 When should I see a chiropractor for lower back pain?